nojronatron/java-code-challenges/docs/readme-trees.md

 Use breadth first traversal:

 1. Push nodes into a queue.
-2. Check for the presence of nodes, from the first to the last in the list of K children.
+2. Check for the presence of child nodes, from the first to the last in the list of K children.
 3. Repeat for all nodes until the queue is empty.

 Pseudocode: